Warm Potato Bowl With Chili Lime Sauce

-Once the potatoes are tender, grab a baking sheet and lightly “crush” them onto the sheet with a masher.
+Drain the tender potatoes, place onto a baking sheet and lightly “crush” them onto the sheet by pushing down once or twice with a masher.

 The potatoes should flatten out somewhat but not completely fall apart.

-Add a little coconut oil on top of each one, then sprinkle a little salt
+Add a little butter on top of each one, then sprinkle a little sea salt

 Serve warm with other veggies & sauce